kylemv/bpsk/README.md

 # bpsk
-Binary Phase Shist Keying Demododulator for use with redhawk using liquid-dsp library.
+Binary Phase Shift Keying Demododulator for use with redhawk using liquid-dsp library.